tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 Instead of being shaken or reacting with any sort of fear, the cashier rolled her eyes back again, smiled, and quivered at his words.

 "Daestitus."
-Toby turned to look back and me, "Disappointment Demon."
+Toby turned to look back at me, "Disappointment Demon."

 He said this as if I would know what the fuck.

-With one sweep if his arm, Toby grabbed the girl by her neck, lifted her in the air, slid her across the counter with an audible squeak, and threw her into the dining area, where her small body toppled a series of chairs like a bowling ball before log-rolling under a table.
+With one sweep of his arm, Toby grabbed the girl by her neck, lifted her in the air, slid her across the counter with an audible squeak, and threw her into the dining area, where her small body toppled a series of chairs like a bowling ball before log-rolling under a table.

 I watched her spin off into the distance, then looked back to see Toby already hopping the counter.

 "Demon-fuckers!" he shouted in a blind rage.

 Two employees moved to stop him in a pincer formation, one at each side.
-They grabbed his arms to restrain him, but two diminutive emo girls weren't much of a match for full-size G.I.
+They grabbed his arms to restrain him, but two diminutive emo girls weren't much of a match for life-size G.I.
 Joe.
-Just as soon as they grabbed onto him, he swing his arms together, bashing their heads together.
+Just as soon as they grabbed onto him, he swung his arms together, bashing their heads together.
 All the while, the employees never lost their blank, blissful expressions.

 As they crumpled to the floor, I watched, paralyzed with dread and horror as he put a bullet in each of them.